surifirstpin/biplus_documentation/docs/SavedReports.md

 - **Referred** to refer predefined filter for the following filters.

 ## Save As / Update option for a saved report in Edit
-1. to update the changhes made to report use update option provided.
+1. To update the changes made to report use **Update option** provided.
-2. to save the changes under specific name use **Save as** option
+2. To Save the changes with specific name use **Save as** option.
 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/e4d15ee1a5c4353199447235478f60d81ab0fd6f/images/update_report.png)

 ## Home Page Display Option